The Max Mara Whitney bag uses the architecture of Renzo Piano as primary lines.

 Renzo piano design

 The new Whitney Museum of Americal Art dedicated to contemporary art opened his doors today 1th of may, at 99 Gansevoort Street.
 The building charges are evaluated around $422 million.
 This master craft is designed by Italian architect Renzo Piano, and has been compared to a “prodigiously misassembled” item from Ikea.
 Others think the museum is a mix of spaces which marry “temple and hangout.”
 The building architecture even gained heavy criticism as it was described as “art tanker”, “ungainly” and “more clunky than romantic”.
-But athe saying goes, it is better having people shocked than unconcerned.
+But as the saying goes, it is better having people shocked than unconcerned.

 According to Renzo Piano, “(…) we wanted to draw on its vitality and at the same time enhance its rich character.
 The first big gesture, then, is the cantilevered entrance, which transforms the area outside the building into a large, sheltered public space.
 At this gathering place beneath the High Line, visitors will see through the building entrance and the large windows on the west side to the Hudson River beyond.
 Here, all at once, you have the water, the park, the powerful industrial structures and the exciting mix of people, brought together and focused by this new building and the experience of art.”